 The ad hoc domain is a network composed of vehicles equipped with OBUs and road side units (RSUs) that are stationary along the road.
 OBUs of different vehicles form a mobile ad hoc network (MANET), where an OBU is equipped with communication devices, including at least a short-range wireless communication device dedicated for road safety.

 OBUs and RSUs can be seen as nodes of an ad hoc network, respectively, mobile and static nodes.
 An RSU can be attached to an infrastructure network, which in turn can be connected to the Internet.
 RSUs can also communicate to each other directly or via multihop, and their primary role is the improvement of road safety, by executing special applications and by sending, receiving, or forwarding data in the ad hoc domain.

 Two types of infrastructure domain access exist: RSU and hot spot.
 RSUs may allow OBUs to access the infrastructure, and consequently to be connected to the Internet.
 OBUs may also communicate with Internet via public, commercial, or private hot spots (Wi-Fi hot spots).
 In the absence of RSUs and hot spots, OBUs can utilize communication capabilities of cellular radio networks (GSM, GPRS, UMTS, WiMax, and 4G) if they are integrated in the OBU.

 Incoming search terms:

-- inter vehicle communication
+- seminar report on inter vehicle communication